3DCoded/Happy-Hare/Blobing-and-Stringing.md

 <tr>
 <td>

 Again referring back to the earlier ilustrations, although the calibration reports measurements, these would likely be shorter because of the filament residue that is always left behind in the extruder.
-The difference between the clean reading and the dirty one is what `toolhead_ooze_reduction` compensates for:
+The difference between the clean reading and the dirty one is what `toolhead_ooze_reduction` compensates for and represents the residual filament that is always left behind in the extruder:

 </td>
 <td width=30%>